bryanoliveira/soccer-twos-env/README.md

 Pre-compiled versions of this environment are available for Linux, Windows and MacOS (x86, 64 bits).
 The source code for this environment is available [here](https://github.com/bryanoliveira/unity-soccer).
 Example agent training procedures are available [here](https://github.com/bryanoliveira/ceia-rl-tournament-starter).

+## Install

+On a Python 3 environment, run:

+`pip install soccer-twos`

 ## Requirements

 See [requirements.txt](https://github.com/bryanoliveira/soccer-twos-env/blob/main/requirements.txt).